lucprincen/lucidian-tides/Sessions/2 - A Defector's Decency.md

-[[Bartholomew Brittlestone|Bartholomew]] opens all cells of the ship and frees all the remaining prisoners.
+[[Bartholomew Brittlestone|Bartholomew]] opens all cells on the lower deck and frees all the remaining prisoners.
 More Revelry pirates come out of the cells.
 An orc by the name of Mr. Donahue is among them, says he was Mr. Higgins' first mate and was captured during the ambush that destroyed the ship and killed Mr. Higgins.
 Mr. Donahue says these pirates are what remain of Higgins' crew.

 [[Mallory Calder|Mal]] and [[T'hau]] round up all [[Zhelezo]] and the [[Clovis Concord]] commander in one of the opened cells and relieve them of their weapons.